ThibaultBee/StreamPack/docs/StreamerElements.md

 @enduml
 -->

 To create a new audio source, implements a `IAudioSource`.
-It inherits from `IFrameSource`.
+It inherits from `IAudioFrameSource`.

-To create a new video source, implements a `IVideoSource` and `IFrameSource` or `ISurfaceSource`.
+To create a new video source, implements a `IVideoSource` and `IVideoFrameSource` or `ISurfaceSource`.
 Always prefer to use a video source as a `Surface` source if it is possible.
-`IFrameSource` has missing features and is not be stable.
+`IVideoFrameSource` has missing features and is not be stable.

 ### Encoders